-Specifically, Friends of Animals is calling on New Yorkers to shut down the state’s port of entry, the busiest in the country, for these animal trophies by supporting the Save Africa’s Big 5 bill that would ban the importation, possession, sale or transportation in New York of the African elephant, lion, leopard, and black and white rhinos or their body parts.
+Specifically, Friends of Animals is calling on New Yorkers to shut down the state’s port of entry, the busiest in the country, for these animal trophies by supporting the Big 5 African Trophies Act that would ban the importation, possession, sale or transportation in New York of the African elephant, lion, leopard, and black and white rhinos or their body parts.
 Similar legislation has also been introduced in Connecticut.

 Americans make up the greatest number of trophy hunters travelling to Africa for the kills and while trophy hunters promulgate the notion that without them there would be no money for conservation, in truth, there is no evidence to support that.
 However, there is growing scientific evidence that legal sport-hunting actually reduces the overall chance that these species can continue to survive in the wild.
 Legalized hunting falsely suggests that funds are being used to ensure the protection of wild populations and that the variety of species are recovering.

-“Domestic legislation like the Save Africa Big 5 bill is vital to any hope of the long-term survival of these animals,” said Michael Harris, director of FoA’s Wildlife Law Program.
+“Domestic legislation like the Big 5 African Trophies Act is vital to any hope of the long-term survival of these animals,” said Michael Harris, director of FoA’s Wildlife Law Program.
 “Studies show that increased opportunities to legally kill these animals directly correlates to increased demand for those species and, thus, illegal poaching.
 It reinforces the belief that exotic animal trophies should be highly desired.”

 Federal law has done little to protect these species.
 In 2015, the U.S. Fish and Wildlife Service listed two lion subspecies as endangered and threatened under the Endangered Species Act.
 But overall the listing continued to promote trophy hunting because it allows for the importation of the body parts of the sport-hunted threatened lion species.
 And while the 2016 near-total ban on commercial trade in African elephant ivory that went into effect in the U.S. looks good on paper, it still allows for two sport-hunted elephant trophies per hunter per year.
 More recently, the FWS signaled it is going to make it easier to import the trophies from Africa.